Deciding whether or not to double major while studying in the US is a tough decision for a lot of college students, both national and international.

 2. Beefs Up Your Resume

 Listing a double major on your entry-level resume is a great way to increase your marketability.
-Whoever will be reading your resume will be impressed by your dedication, ability to multitask and carry out a difficult goal you’ve set for yourself.
+Whoever is reading your resume will be impressed by your dedication as well as your ability to multitask and meet goals.

 Today’s economy makes competition tighter than ever before, and listing a double major on your resume is guaranteed to get you noticed.